 Want a dessert that looks and tastes decadent but is secretly pretty good for you?
-I’ve got you covered with my Healthy Raspberry Chocolate Fudge Tart!
+I've got you covered with my Healthy Fudgy Chocolate Raspberry Tart!

 Some of my best recipes are as a result of accidents.
 My No Churn Rhubarb and Custard Ice Cream was one of them.
 It was supposed to be ice pops but they didn't work out and got recycled.
 My Raw Christmas Fruit Cake was supposed to be a festive Larabar type treat but was too like Christmas cake to call it anything else.

-My Healthy Raspberry Chocolate Fudge Tart has a deliciously crisp, cocoa infused and gluten-free pastry case which is brimming with the richest, thickest, fudgiest chocolate filling.
+My Healthy Fudgy Chocolate Raspberry Tart has a deliciously crisp, cocoa infused and gluten-free pastry case which is brimming with the richest, thickest, fudgiest chocolate filling.
 That gorgeous chocolate fudginess is then crowned with beautiful crimson red, sweet-tart raspberries.
 It is a combination that only dreams are made of.
-You just can’t beat chocolate and raspberries together!
+You just can't beat chocolate and raspberries together!

 As decadent as this tart sounds, it hides a healthy secret in the filling.
 Can you guess what it is?